hopesashi-isdtbdebug/ins-resource-toolkit/README.md

-# ins-resource-toolkit
+# INS Resource Toolkit

 A curated Nursing Informatics Resource Toolkit built with React.
-Includes professional organizations, policy resources, and tools relevant to informatics nurse specialists, with search and dark mode support.
+This project highlights key professional organizations, policy resources, and tools relevant to informatics nurse specialists, with built-in search functionality and dark/light mode support.

+---

-Description
+## Description

-Short paragraph (same as repo description)
+This toolkit was developed as part of a Master of Science in Nursing (MSN) Informatics course.
+It is designed to serve as both an academic reference and a practical, real-world resource hub for informatics nurses and students.

+---

-Features
+## Features

-Search functionality
+- 🔍 Search functionality across organizations, tools, and relevance
-Dark/light mode toggle
+- 🌙 Dark / Light mode toggle
-Curated informatics resources
+- 📚 Curated nursing informatics resources
-Clean, professional UI
+- 🧠 Practice-focused descriptions for each organization
+- 🎯 Clean, professional, and user-friendly interface

+---

-Purpose
+## Purpose

-Explain:

-built for MSN informatics course usable as real-world reference
+This project aims to:

+- Support learning in nursing informatics
+- Provide a centralized, easy-to-navigate resource hub
+- Bridge academic knowledge with real-world informatics practice
+- Serve as a foundation for future informatics projects and tools

+---

+## Tech Stack

+- React (Vite)
+- JavaScript (ES6+)
+- Inline CSS styling

+---

+## Author

+**Hope Nzeme A. Nkwelle, RN, BSN**

+---

+## Notes

+This is a living project and will continue to evolve with additional resources, features, and improvements over time.